Atique29/Argon/README.md

 # Argon
-A minimalistic football app with python tkinter
+A minimalistic football app built with python tkinter

 This application helps you to keep track of your favourite team's next fixture, results and the state of the point table.
 Get an API key by